erinaperez/backend-food-shared/README.md

 Food Shared is a web application that helps users easily find free food and other resources.
 It addresses the concern that although food banks and state-affiliated food assistance programs are crucial resources for millions experiencing food insecurity, these institutions present significant barriers for some individuals and families.
 The Food Shared directory highlights community-centered and mutual aid-driven resources with low barriers to access, including public pantries, community fridges, hot meals, and other accessible food assistance.
 Resources are accessible in ways that government and state-affiliated resources often are not or cannot be.

-The directory is local to Portland, Oregon, but it will be expanded to include more locations in the future and it will be updated regularly.
+The directory is local to Portland, Oregon, but it will be expanded to include more locations in the future and will be updated regularly.

 ## Dependencies
-This project uses the MERN techstack with RESTful API routes, React for frontend and Express.js for frontend.
+This project uses the MERN stack with RESTful API routes, React for frontend and Express.js for frontend.

-Frontend dependencies include:
+Backend dependencies include:
  * node.js
  * nodemon server.js
  * Axios